miket7f/miket7f.github.io/pages/Electronics Fundamentals.md

 ## Level 7 - Capacitance
 ### Video Transcript
 #### Capacitance
 For us to understand the term capacitance we have to first recall charge and voltage.
-Charge is the total amount of electrons a conductor can take up, while voltage is the electric potential difference that causes the electrons to move.
+A charge is the total amount of electrons a conductor can take up, while voltage is the electric potential difference that causes the electrons to move.

 Remember: in a conductive materials such as metals, the electrons are pushing each other forward when they experience a voltage.
 If there would be no freely moving electrons, there would be no movement and the material wouldn't allow current, which means that the material wouldn't be a conductor.

 Every conductor takes up a charge.
-In the metal the charge are the electrons.
+In a metal the charges are the electrons.
-Scientists found out that the amount of charge a conductor takes up rises proportionally with the voltage.
+Scientists found out that the amount of a charge a conductor takes up rises proportionally with the voltage.

 The proportionality between the charge and the voltage is what we call the capacitance.